1. Introduction by the Board Chair, Nemone Wynn-Evans

 - Supply of Goods and Services

-The Society’s recruitment and people management processes are designed to ensure that all prospective members of staff are legally entitled to work in the UK and to safeguard staff from any abuse or coercion once in our employment.
+The Society’s recruitment and people management processes are designed to ensure that all persons we might employ are legally entitled to work in the UK and to safeguard our people from any abuse or coercion once in our employment.
 The Society’s dignity at work policy allows staff to raise concerns about harassment or bullying.
 We also operate a whistleblowing policy so that all staff know that they can raise concerns about how colleagues are being treated.